 The vineyard

-From mutual passion to family ambition
+From a mutual passion to a family ambition

-In the early ’90s, Philippe and Catherine bought and planted vineyards in Domgermain and Blénod-Lès-Toul.
+In the early 90’s, Philippe and Catherine bought and planted vineyards in Domgermain and Blénod-Lès-Toul.
 The total area is 2.8 hectares of Auxerrois (white), Pinot Noir and Gamay (red) grapes.
-The first harvest occurred in 1991, with 25,000 kilos of grapes delivered to the cooperative.
+The first harvest took place in 1991, with 25,000 kilos of grapes delivered to the cooperative.
+In 2017, Catherine and Philippe decided to sell part of their production in Choloy-Ménillot, under the Famille Loevenbruck label.
+Initially intended exclusively for friends and B&B guests, the wines are now offered to a wider clientele.

 Photo credit: Bertrand Jamot ARTGE Destination Lorraine